 I love that 3 of those recipes are Crock Pot meals, because it is easy for me to thaw those the night before and put them in the Crock Pot the next morning before work.
 Sure beats having Spaghetti every Thursday night 😉 Next time I do this I will definitely make more recipes that are for the Crock Pot.

-Click the links below to download your FREE real food freezer cooking menu AND grocery list.
+Subscribe to get your FREE real food freezer cooking menu AND grocery list.
 The work is done for you!

 Do you have a favorite freezer meal?
 I'd love to hear what everyone else makes!